lpmi-13/current-projects/README.md

 https://talkpython.fm/episodes/show/1/eve-restful-apis-for-humans

 ## 8) Parson Problems
-- add golang option
 - add ability to filter by "complexity" if possible
 - get input from the #accessibility channel about how best to make this usable via screen readers
-- investigate using JS-based AST parsers in the browser to evaluate the "correctness" of the re-order instead of just the literal order
+- investigate using JS-based AST parsers in the browser to evaluate the "correctness" of the re-order instead of just the literal order (maybe tree-sitter?)
 - investigate only storing the beginning/ending of the function lines from the github source code and using github as an open API to grab this stuff at runtime (disadvantage would be that code changes, though this is also technically an issue if we are storing pointers to line numbers anyway)
 - see if there's a way to turn loops (maybe this should be in a different micromaterial) into blocks, as evan suggested.
-- bunch of different parsers here: https://github.com/fkling/astexplorer

 ## 9) Stress Maze
 - need a list of words (both general and academic lists) of 2/3/4